Financial-Times/origami-website/_tutorials/build-service.md

 <pre class="o-layout__main__full-span"><code class="o-syntax-highlight--html">&lt;link rel="stylesheet" href="https://www.ft.com/__origami/service/build/v3/bundles/css?components=o-grid@^{{site.data.components.o-grid.version}}&brand=master&system_code=origami"/></code></pre>

 The `href` attribute references the Origami Build Service endpoint that serves a <abbr title="Cascading Style Sheets">CSS</abbr> bundle.
-The most important part of this url is the `components`, `brand`, and `system_code` query parameters.
+The most important parts of this url are the `components`, `brand`, and `system_code` query parameters.

 The system code is the <a href="https://biz-ops.in.ft.com/list/Systems">bizops system code</a> for the FT system which is making the Origami build service request.
 Make sure to update this to a code for your system.
 For the purposes of this tutorial only we'll use `origami`.

 The component query parameter is used to specify what components and which version we want to include.
-The the above we request `o-grid@^{{site.data.components.o-grid.version}}`.
+In the above we request `o-grid@^{{site.data.components.o-grid.version}}`.

 The brand query parameter will affect the appearance of included components, its value depends on what kind of project we are building  – more on this later.